vdubus/HelpfulDocumentation/practices/environment.md

 Example: `C:\development`

 That's only if you don't need this to be secured and only accessible for you only.
 But for such a critical project, the best would be to create a virtual secured disk to be mount only when working on it.
-To do so, I would sugest to us [VeraCrypt](https://veracrypt.codeplex.com/).
+To do so, I would sugest to use [VeraCrypt](https://veracrypt.codeplex.com/).